-I am a researcher at the Department of Astronomy and Theoretical Physics at Lund University, Sweden.
+I am an Associate senior university lecturer at the Department of Astronomy and Theoretical Physics at Lund University, Sweden.
 My work mainly concerns the formation and evolution of galaxies.
 In 2010 I completed my Ph.D. at the Institute for Theoretical Physics at the University of Zurich.
 After this I took up a fellowship position at the Kavli Institure for Theoretical Physics, University of Chicago.
 In 2013 I became a lecturer in the astrophysics group at the Univerity of Surrey, and in 2016 I started my current position at Lund University.

-Master level course, given every second year by Prof. Sofia Feltzing.
+Master level course, given every second year.
 More information about the course can be found on the course website

-I supervise students at B.Sc and M.Sc levels.
+I supervise students at B.Sc, M.Sc and PhD levels.
 Contact me for information about available projects.